 Spotted Lake is a small lake rich in a variety of minerals, including calcium, sodium sulfates and magnesium sulfate.
 During the hot summer months, much of the water in the lake evaporates, leaving concentrations of these minerals that form the spots visible in the lake.
 Throughout the summer, the spots shift in size and colour as the minerals within each change with further evaporation.
 Colours ranging from blue to green to yellow appear, depending on the mineral makeup of each individual spot.
 Spotted Lake is known to the First Nations People of the Osoyoos area as Kliluk, and it is a sacred site that has been considered a revered place of healing for centuries.
 The belief is that each of the different circles holds its own unique medicinal and healing properties.
 View Spotted Lake on Google Maps.

 National Indigenous Peoples Day is a day to celebrate.
 When you visit Osoyoos, you can immerse yourself in our Indigenous culture in many ways.
-Plan your trip to Osoyoos and be sure to visit our Osoyoos accommodations page for hotels, motels, resorts, camping, and much more!
+Plan your future travel to Osoyoos and be sure to visit our Osoyoos accommodations page for hotels, motels, resorts, camping, and much more!